OpenEvalProject/evals/manuscripts/elife-63226/v2/manuscript.md

 At the end of the third session, outside of the scanner, participants completed a similarity judgment task for the context natural scene images that were shown in their specific generalization test.
 Participants were shown these images on a black background in random starting positions and asked to use the mouse to drag and drop these images on-screen so that their distances reflected the similarity.
 Participants were specifically instructed not to use any information about to which kingdoms the contexts belonged, but only the visual content of the image.
 The Euclidean distances between these images were then used to estimate a subjective, participant-specific estimate of the visual similarity of these images used as a nuisance regressor for RSA analyses.

-## Participants
+### Participants

 Fifty participants were recruited for this study.
 Four participants were found to not meet eligibility requirements for the study after session 1 (e.g. they had piercings or implants that were not compatible with MRI), and their data was not analyzed.
 Twenty-four did not reach criterion performance in the generalization phase (see above) in session 1 and were invited to complete the second and third sessions in behavioral testing settings rather than in the scanner.
 Six of these participants dropped out of the study before completing both remaining sessions and two did not have complete data due to computer errors.
 Twenty-two participants passed the generalization criterion and were asked to complete the remaining two sessions in the scanner.
 Of these participants, two had low accuracy in the generalization phase in the fMRI sessions, indicating a failure to learn the task structure, and their data was not analyzed.
 Two further participants were excluded because of excessive movement (more than one voxel) in more than one run.
 One participant had excessive movement only in the last run of the last session and this single run was discarded from analysis.
 One participant could not complete the experiment due to problems with the scanner on the day of testing, and one participant dropped out of the study before finishing both scanned sessions.
 In total, 16 participants (10 female, mean age 21.3 years, SD = 3.3 years) passed the generalization criterion on the first day, completed both days of the fMRI experiment and were included in analyses, while 16 participants (11 female, mean age 22.3 years, SD = 2.5 years) did not pass this criterion on the first day and completed the remaining 2 days of testing in behavioral sessions.
 All participants gave their written informed consent to participate in this study, as approved by the Human Research Protections Office at Brown University, and were compensated for their participation.

 The sample size for this study was determined by the target sample size for the fMRI experiment.
 Data collection was ceased once 16 participants had completed both fMRI scanning sessions while meeting eligibility for inclusion in our analysis (i.e. very little movement and high accuracy during the generalization phase of the experiment).
 The target sample size was based on a related experiment that successfully used RSA within an OFC ROI (Chan et al., 2016).
 This target sample was halved, as the current experiment involved two sessions of fMRI scanning and we expected within-subject measurement error to be reduced by this dense sampling approach.

-## Materials
+### Materials

 Eighteen images of natural scenes from Konkle et al., 2010 were used to represent contexts within kingdoms (nine for session 1 and nine for sessions 2 and 3).
 These scenes were chosen to be distinct from each other in content and did not include any visible animals, people, or man-made objects (i.e. the image categories included in the fMRI task).
 Over the course of the experiment, participants saw 360 images in the initial category training for each image category (randomly sampled from a larger set of 468 images).
 Hand images were taken from the 11 k Hands Database (Afifi, 2019), leaf images from the Leafsnap database (Kumar et al., 2012), and food images from the Bank of Standardized Stimuli (BOSS) (Brodeur et al., 2014), as well as the Foodpics database (Blechert et al., 2014).
 In the new category training and generalization phases, 546 images were used from each stimulus category.
 These included faces from the Chicago Face Database (Ma et al., 2015), animals from the BOSS and CARE databases (Russo et al., 2018), and man-made objects, also from the BOSS database.
 All category images were cropped or padded with white pixels to fit within a square image with a white background.

-## Exponential curve fitting
+### Exponential curve fitting

+To test the rate of change in RTs and accuracy, we fit an exponential function to these data in the form of

+$$
+y=ab^{x}
+$$

-To test the rate of change in RTs and accuracy, we fit an exponential function to these data in the form ofy=abxwhere y indicates the predicted trial RT or mean accuracy, b indicates the trial number, and a and x are free parameters that determine the scale and rate of the function respectively.
-The MATLAB function fminunc (Mathworks, Natick, MA) was used to find values for a and x that produced a function that best fit individual participants’ data using a least squares cost function.
+where $y$ indicates the predicted trial RT or mean accuracy, $b$ indicates the trial number, and $a$ and $x$ are free parameters that determine the scale and rate of the function respectively.
+The MATLAB function fminunc (Mathworks, Natick, MA) was used to find values for $a$ and $x$ that produced a function that best fit individual participants’ data using a least squares cost function.
 This model-fitting process was run 10 times for each parameter fit for each subject, each time with a different random starting point drawn from a standard normal distribution.
 We chose the parameters that resulted in the lowest sum of squares from these 10 iterations to avoid fits that had converged to local minima.

-## Computational modeling of reaction times
+### Computational modeling of reaction times

 We developed a set of simple learning models to compare and contrast different explanations for how participants carried out the transfer of option values during the initial generalization phase.
 The models express retrieval and generalization in terms of spreading activation among a set of nodes that represent the various task elements.
 In each model, we structured the memory network differently according to the hypothesis tested.
 However, these models relied on the same basic assumptions and parameters: 1.
 RTs are a function of the activation strength of the nodes containing retrieved items (Anderson, 1983).
 2. The activation strength for each item is initialized at zero and increases according to a Rescorla-Wagner learning rule (Rescorla and Wagner, 1972), controlled by a single rate parameter bounded by 0 to 1 (α1), each time an option is retrieved, until it reaches an asymptotic value of 1.
 3. Activation spreads to contexts and categories linked with retrieved items, controlled by a ‘mediated retrieval’ parameter (α2).
 4. Memory search increases activation in all other task-related items in each trial according to an ‘incidental retrieval’ parameter (α3).
 5. Increases in activation that are inherited from connected nodes falls off according to a power law where the rates of successive steps are multiplied together.